Papilionidae : Papilioninae

 Description and Similar Species: Wingspan 86-110mm.
 Sexes similar but females have reduced yellow spots on both upperwings.
 Care needs to be taken to separate from Poey's Swallowtail H. caiguanabus but this has just a single row of yellow spots across the forewing.
 Oviedo's Swallowtail Heraclides oviedo looks much yellower in flight and Polydamas Swallowtail Battus polydamas has just one row of spots across the wings not two.

-Range: Found throughout North America south to El Salvador, and also on Cuba where the subspecies polyxenes is endemic.
+Range: Found throughout North America (subspecies asterius) south to El Salvador, and also on Cuba where the subspecies polyxenes is endemic.

 Nectar Plants: Unknown on Cuba.

-Larval Foodplants: Larvae feed on some garden crops and herbs such as parsnips, carrots and parsley and can be a pest.
+Larval Foodplants: Larvae feed on some garden crops and herbs such as parsnips, carrots and parsley (Apiaceae or Umbelliferae) and can be a pest.

-Range: Found throughout North America south to El Salvador, and also on Cuba where the subspecies polyxenes is endemic.
+Range: Found throughout North America (subspecies asterius) south to El Salvador, and also on Cuba where the subspecies polyxenes is endemic.

 Nectar Plants: Unknown on Cuba.

-Larval Foodplants: Larvae feed on some garden crops and herbs such as parsnips, carrots and parsley and can be a pest.
+Larval Foodplants: Larvae feed on some garden crops and herbs such as parsnips, carrots and parsley (Apiaceae or Umbelliferae) and can be a pest.

 Foodplants and Habitat